marikapescosolido-su/marikapescosolido-su/README.md

 - Research projects and papers
 - Scientific and computational work
 - Personal projects and collaborations

-> **Note:** Some of my laboratory work is hosted exclusively on my Georgia Tech GitHub account and is not publicly available here.

 **Let's Connect:** I’m always happy to discuss research, exchange ideas, and explore new collaborations.
 Please feel free to reach out!